“Nothing gives a person inner wholeness and peace like a distinct understanding of where they are going.” – Thomas Oppong

 If you consider this question, you are really thinking about what you would change about the world, or what knowledge you want to pass on to future generations.

-This question also forces you to reflect upon the things in life that you believe you are truly competent in and able to teach other people about.
+This question also forces you to reflect upon the things in life that you believe you are truly competent in and can teach others about.
 How would you want to improve other people's lives, or where do you believe there is a gap in knowledge that you could fill?

 9. What task at work would you do for free if you didn’t need the paycheck?

 Do you work to live or do you live to work?
 If you are doing something that you are passionate about, it won't feel like work.
-There will never be a Sunday night where you are dreading the imminent Monday morning.
+There will never be a Sunday night when you dread the imminent Monday morning.

-What part of your work comes easy to you because you are happy while you're doing it?
-Aligning your professional life with your purpose is a critical part of living out your why.
+What part of your work comes easy to you because you are happy while doing it?
+Aligning your professional life with your purpose is critical to living out your why.

 10. What’s usually the reason why people thank you?

-Similar to observing why people come to your for help, how do people find value in you or your contributions?
+Similar to observing why people come to you for help, how do people find value in you or your contributions?

 Do you give great advice?

-Are you willing to take extra time out of your day to help your friends with something in particular?
+Are you willing to take extra time to help your friends with something in particular?

-Think about the things that you do for people that are unique.
+Think about the things that you do for unique people.

 11. If you were given the chance to do something that you love and not worry about the paycheck, what would it be?

 Considering this question is a great way to discover your passion.
-What would you do with all of your free time if money was not an issue?
+What would you do with your free time if money was not an issue?

 12. What was your happiest memory of your childhood?